dwave-examples/template/README.md

 # <demo_name>

 Describe your example and specify what it is demonstrating.
 Does it have a business application?
 Is it pedagogical?
 It is meant to showcase performance?
+A clear description allows us to properly categorize your example.

 Images are encouraged.
 If your demo produces a visualization, consider displaying it here.